cybercryptio/d1-entityframework/documentation/user_manual.md

 ## Secure Indexing

 Secure indexing is a feature that allows you to index encrypted data in the database, each value is associated with keywords, and the keywords are used to search for the value.
-More information on how secure indexing works and the extra security properties is provides can be found in the [D1 Library Explainer](https://github.com/cybercryptio/d1-lib/blob/master/documentation/explainer.md#searchable-encrypted-data).
+More information on how secure indexing works and the extra security properties it provides can be found in the [D1 Library Explainer](https://github.com/cybercryptio/d1-lib/blob/master/documentation/explainer.md#searchable-encrypted-data).

 ### Configuration

 Using secure indexing is done by marking a property with `AddToSecureIndex`, this can only be done using the Fluent Entity Framework API.

-`AddToSecureIndex` takes a function as an argument, which is used to specify how keywords is determined from the value.
+`AddToSecureIndex` takes a function as an argument, which is used to specify how keywords are determined from the value.
 The function is called each time the property is updated.

 ```csharp
 using Microsoft.EntityFrameworkCore;